AlexCernas2901/AlexCernas2901/README.md

 ### About me.

-- 🌱 Currently learning: **Python, Linux, Cloud-computing, Angular**
+- 🌱 Currently learning: **Python, Kotlin, Angular**

 - 💬 Ask me about: **Node, Javascript, Express, Back-end, Web Development.**

 - 📫 How to reach me: **acernas1@ucol.mx**

-- 📄 My experience: **7 months preparing to work as a back-end developer with Node and Express.**
+- 📄 My experience: **8 months preparing to work as a back-end developer with Node and Express.**
 ---

 ### 📊 Stats.